Jaylen Waddle: Professional career

+Miami Dolphins

+Waddle was selected sixth overall in the 2021 NFL draft by the Miami Dolphins, reuniting him with his college quarterback Tua Tagovailoa.
+On May 14, 2021, Waddle signed with the Dolphins on a $27.1 million deal.

 2021

-Waddle was drafted sixth overall in the 2021 NFL draft by the Miami Dolphins, reuniting him with his college quarterback Tua Tagovailoa.
-On May 14, 2021, Waddle signed with the Dolphins on a $27.1 million deal.

 In his first NFL game on September 12, 2021, Waddle faced off against former Alabama teammate quarterback Mac Jones and the New England Patriots.
-Waddle caught 4 of his 6 targets for 61 receiving yards, and also caught his first NFL receiving touchdown on a 3-yard pass from Tua Tagovailoa in the 17–16 win against the New England Patriots.
+Waddle caught 4 of his 6 targets for 61 receiving yards, and also caught his first NFL receiving touchdown on a 3-yard pass from Tua Tagovailoa in the 17–16 win.
 His first big breakthrough came in Week 12 against the Carolina Panthers, finishing with 137 receiving yards as the Dolphins won 33–10.
 Throughout the season, Waddle became known for his waddling celebrations after touchdowns, inspired by his last name.

-In his 16th game of the season, Waddle set the NFL rookie record for receptions in a season with 104, beating Anquan Boldin's old record of 101.
-His record was broken by Puka Nacua in 2023.
+In his 16th game of the season, Waddle set the NFL rookie record for receptions in a season with 104, surpassing Anquan Boldin's then-record of 101.
+In 2023, this record was broken by Puka Nacua (105).
 Waddle finished his rookie season with 104 receptions for 1,015 yards and seven total touchdowns.
 He was named to the PFWA All-Rookie Team.